shapeshed/shapeshed.com/content/posts/repeating_shapes_in_illustrator.md

-{
-  "title": "Repeating shapes in Illustrator",
-  "date": "2007-07-27T00:00:00+01:00",
++++
+date = "2007-07-27T00:00:00+01:00"
-  "description": "Here's a simple tip I came across for quickly creating repeating shapes in Illustrator.
-Give it a try it. ", "tags": [
+description = "Here's a simple tip I came across for quickly creating repeating shapes in Illustrator.
+Give it a try it. " tags = ["Illustrator", "Design"] title = "Repeating shapes in Illustrator"

-    "Illustrator",
-    "Design"
-  ]
-}
++++

 ## The effect